All the essential protection you need...

 Hijama Cupping Therapy is a natural, holistic preventative and curative treatment.
 It can be administered to treat many muscular, skeletal, glandular, hormonal, digestive, respiratory, circulatory, reproductive, lymphatic, immunological, neurological and emotional conditions.
 The extraction of a small amount of toxic blood, acids, fats and debris from the body allows ample movement of healthy,oxygenated blood round the body.
 Hijama has the ability to distinguish between healthy blood and toxic blood.
 Through the Hijama process, you remove only toxins, acid and any other harmful agents from body and not the healthy blood.

 Holistic massage is an ancient discipline used to improve health and wellbeing by treating the mind, body and spirit.
 It maintains our general health and fitness, complements traditional medicine in the treatment of specific conditions and symptoms, and offers relaxation in our often hectic lifestyles.
+Massage is the therapeutic application of touch using a range of movements or strokes upon the skin, muscles and joints.
+It has significant benefits for all the body's essential systems.

 Hot & Cold Stone massage is a unique form of massage therapy using stones to warm and cool the body in a specific body sequence.
 The hot stones help warm up muscles and reduce aches.
 The cold stones help with injury and recovery (aiding reduction in inflammation, pain and swelling).
 The stones used can be but are not limited to volcanic, marble, Himalayan salt stones etc.